Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 A move is segmented into small straight lines.
 The segmentation is calculated and planned in the main process of RRF and is not part of the kinematics.
 The kinematics calculates forward and inverse information for the true XYZ positions, so this is equal to which is named RTCP mode.

 RTCP means, that when rotating AB/AC/BC without XYZ correction, the movement would be wrong (because rotary angle changes change the XYZ position).
 XYZ actuators must be changed also, which is achieved by recalculation of the inverse kinematics for every segment's correct position.
 The smaller the segments, the better the approach to the true line.
 But at a cost, more processing time needed.

+# acMode

+For a given orientation of the transformation matrix, there are two solutions for AC (or BC).
+They are mirrored at the A axis, e.g. A -20 and C 10 has a mirrored solution at A +20 and C-170.
+The result is, that at A 0 degrees it can happen that the kinematics wants to rotate the C axis by 180 degrees immediately, i. e. with infinite velocity.
+This is of course not possible and the movement fails.
+(A little joke: only Star Trek Voyager Paris achieved Warp 10 with funny results).

+Another solution which is taken by some CAM programs is to set a priority for the A axis to stay in negative and positive range.
+That's the acMode for, to set a priority, or 99 if the firmware shall try to find the best solution.
+Firmware tries to set A velocity to 0 near the 0 degree, but the exact degree position will be difficult to find and will fail sometimes.
+The more stable solution is to set negative or positive A range and stay there.

 # G-Code